 In some cases, coffee has been used not as a nitrogen fertilizer supplement, but to remove the high content metals in the soil.
 A study published by the National Center of Biotechnological Information stated that “spent coffee grounds (SCG) and charred spent coffee grounds (SCG-char) have been widely used to adsorb or to amend heavy metals that contaminate water or soil and their success is usually assessed by chemical analysis.”

 That study proved that the coffee wasn’t responsible for such evidence, but the microorganisms in the soil which were attracted by the coffee.
-(SourceOpens in a new tab.)
+(Source)

 By now, there’s not much else to say… Tea for orchid care is fine, coffee is not.
 I hope that this article explained why to stay away from using leftover brewed coffee grounds.
 If you have a question, please ask below.
 It’s always a pleasure to research questions, as I sip on my cup of coffee.